 Early Notables of the Matthias family (pre 1700)

-Prominent bearers of the family name Matthias during this time period were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
+Notable figures of the time with the name Matthias were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
 He is the author of the first biography of Luther, and himself wrote hymns and sermons.
-Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The...
+Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The Spectator."...

 Much of German history has been shaped by the state of Prussia.
 It was an enduring military power until after the Second World War.
 At that time, the state was abolished altogether and its land divided between the Soviet Union, Poland, East Germany and West Germany.
 While some Prussians were content to remain in those countries, others moved away, many of them migrating to North America.
 They entered the United States mostly through Philadelphia, moving on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Others went to Canada, settling on the prairies and in the province of Ontario.
 Among those of this surname listed in various historical records were: